bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-1-intro-algorithms.rst

 - Most Java classes have a main method that will be run automatically.
 It looks like this: **public static void main(String[] args) { }**.

-- The **System.out.print()** and **System.out.println()** methods display information given inside the parentheses on the computer monitor.
+- The **System.out.println()** method display information given inside the parentheses on the computer monitor.

-- System.out.println moves the cursor to a new line after the information has been displayed, while System.out.print does not.

-- A **string literal** is enclosed in double quotes ('' '').

 - Java statements end in ``;`` (semicolon). ``{ }`` are used to enclose blocks of code. ``//`` and ``/* */`` are used for comments.

 - A **compiler** translates Java code into a class file that can be run on your computer. **Compiler or syntax errors** are reported to you by the compiler if the Java code is not correctly written.
 Some things to check for are ``;`` at end of lines containing complete statements and matching ``{ }``, ``()``, and ``""``.

+- A **syntax error** is a mistake in the program where the rules of the programming language are not followed.
+These errors are detected by the compiler.

+- A **logic error** is a mistake in the algorithm or program that causes it to behave incorrectly or unexpectedly.
+These errors are detected by testing the program with specific data to see if it produces the expected outcome.

+- A **run-time error** is a mistake in the program that occurs during the execution of a program.
+Run-time errors typically cause the program to terminate abnormally.

+- An **exception** is a type of run-time error that occurs as a result of an unexpected error that was not detected by the compiler.
+It interrupts the normal flow of the program’s execution.

 AP Practice
 ------------

+Need new questions here.
+Move these to 1.3.

-.. mchoice:: AP1-2-1
+.. mchoice:: AP1-1-1
     :practice: T

     Consider the following code segment.